 Step 6.
 On both the marked parts, the tailor will make V-shaped cuts.
 This cut starts at the top of the waistband and ends at the seam.
 It will be made on the layers both inside and outside your pants.

-Method 2.
-Taking Out The Waist By Expanding Seam Allowance At The Center Back Seam On Your Pants
+Expand Seam Allowance at The Center Back Seam On Your Pants

 Step 1.
 You will need a sewn ripper, measuring tape, sewing machine.
 Wear your trousers and confirm that you need to take out the waist.
 This may because you can no longer close the button or the waist is too tight.
 Measure your waist size to determine the length you need to increase your waist by.